kubedb/docs/docs/guides/hazelcast/monitoring/grafana-dashboard.md

     --set grafana.namespace=monitoring
 ```

-> Use a release name unique to this database (`kubedb-grafana-dashboards-hazelcast`), not the plain `kubedb-grafana-dashboards` name — if you also follow another DB's Grafana Dashboard guide on this same cluster, each `helm upgrade -i` under a *shared* release name would prune the previous DB's dashboards (Helm removes anything not in the new release's manifest).
-A per-DB release name lets them coexist.

 `grafana.name`/`grafana.namespace` point the chart's `GrafanaDashboard` resources at the `AppBinding` created in step 2 (omitting them falls back to whichever `AppBinding` in your cluster is labeled as the cluster-default Grafana, if any — explicit is safer on a shared cluster).
 No need to touch `featureGates` — with every other database's `dashboards/` folder removed, their gates simply match zero files and render nothing, regardless of being `true` by default.

 This creates every dashboard the chart ships for Hazelcast — `KubeDB / Hazelcast / Summary`, `KubeDB / Hazelcast / Pod`, `KubeDB / Hazelcast / Database` — which `grafana-operator` then pushes into your Grafana instance automatically.
 No manual JSON download or upload needed.